-Tully Blanchard attacked an injured Magnum TA after a car accident left him paralyzed for months and wheel-chair bound for life.
-On paper, it sounds even more horrible; a disabled person getting assaulted for the pettiest of reasons.
+Tully Blanchard attacked an injured Magnum TA after a career-ending car accident left the right side of his body paralyzed for months.
+It sounds even more horrible on paper: a disabled person getting assaulted for the pettiest of reasons.
 But the history of the act and the events that led up to it made it so much worse.

 "I don’t care about equalizers!!
 You want back in…?"

 "That’s far enough!"

 "Oh my God…"